- Home

 Durable eucalypt timber is hard, strong, and naturally resistant to decay, so can be used without any chemical treatment.
 Many eucalypts have the potential to grow well in New Zealand’s northern and north-eastern dryland regions and produce highly durable timber.
-We are targeting existing and future markets.
+We are targeting existing and future markets - markets currently supplied either by CCA-treated timber or by imported timber.

 There are over 700 species of eucalypts or ‘gums’, all indigenous to Australia.
 Some, but not all, eucalypts produce timber which is naturally highly durable.